LuviKunG/GodotLuviConsole/README.md

-# LuviConsole
+# Luvi Console for Godot 4.2+

-LuviConsole is a simple GUI in-game commands console for Godot 4.
+`LuviConsole` is a simple GUI in-game commands console for Godot 4.2+ that allows you to execute commands in real-time.
+It is lightweight, efficient, and easy to use, making it ideal for debugging and testing your Godot projects. `LuviConsole` supports command history, allowing you to navigate through previous commands and execute them again with ease.
+With `LuviConsole`, you can quickly test and debug your game without having to exit the game or switch to an external console application.
+It is a valuable tool for developers who want to streamline their workflow and improve their productivity when working on Godot projects.

 ![Luvi Console for Godot Sample](images/01.gif)